Elvaron/MHW-BG-DataTool/README.md

 Each quest has a number of properties:

 + `target` is the localizable name of the goal of the quest, usually a monster name
 + `monster-id` is the canonical id of the target monster, e.g. `great-jagras`.
-The intention is to allow tih cross-referencing information within the data file without i18n getting in the way
+The intention is to allow the cross-referencing information within the data file without i18n getting in the way
 + `quest-id` is the canonical id of the quest, e.g. `great-jagras-1` for the difficulty 1 quest hunting Great Jagras.
-Like `monster-id` the intention is to have non-localized names for references
+Like `monster-id`, the intention is to have non-localized names for references.
 + `kind` is the localizable name for the quest type, such as Assigned or Investigation
 + `difficulty` is the numerical representation of the quest difficulty, i.e. `1` for a 1-star assigned quest
 + `time-limit` is the number of time cards available to the players